zvi-code/z-valkey-search/README.md

 ## ReIndex Vector Index RDB Loading

-valkey-search includes a feature to reindex vector index loading from RDB files during server startup, allowing for faster startup times and recovery from index corruption issues.
+valkey-search includes an operational feature to mitigate issues in the vector index.

 ### Configuration